stashsphere/docs/docs/index.md

 ## Overview

-stashsphere allows you to create an inventory of your tools, supplies and materials.
+StashSphere allows you to create an inventory of your tools, supplies and materials.

 All these **things** can be added to one or many **lists**. **Things** and **Lists** can then be shared with other **users** on the same instance in defined levels of exposure, from completely *private* to *friends of friends*.

-stashsphere is free and open source software, built to protect your privacy and ready to self-host.
+StashSphere is free and open source software, built to protect your privacy and ready to self-host.

 ## Philosophy